10 Very Effective Home Remedies for Milia!

 - Follow the process once or twice in a week for effectiveness.

-Aloe Vera is excellent for the bumps and turmeric and olive oil does wonders for the skin.
+Aloe Vera is excellent for the bumps and turmeric and olive oil does wonder for the skin.
 Turmeric acts as an antiseptic and prevents milia outgrowth as well as the bumps which have already occurred.